Skip to main content

 The step-by-step

-• Sod / rock removal to 3–4" below finish grade.
+• Sod / rock removal to the design depth below finish grade.

 • Compact subgrade; install irrigation caps or drain lines as needed.

-• Laser grade for slope (⅛" per ft toward drainage).
+• Laser grade for slope (typically about ⅛" per ft toward drainage, adjusted for the site drainage plan).

 • Non-woven weed barrier under seams and edges.